 Connecticut Leukemia and Lymphoma Society - 2005 Woman of the Year

-- Bond counsel to a university in connection with more than $1 billion in debt service commitment bonds and refunding bonds
+- Bond counsel and disclosure counsel to a university in connection with more than $1 billion in general obligation bonds, special obligation bonds and refunding bonds

 - Bond counsel to a special taxing district in connection with the issuance of bonds secured by special assessments and a tax increment

 - Bond counsel to several housing authorities in connection with the issuance of conduit private activity bonds for projects also financed with low income housing tax credits

 - SWAP counsel to a water authority in connection with the execution, delivery and subsequent termination of an $80 million forward dated swap agreement